Missing link between the 2D Quantum Hall problem and 1D quasicrystals: Introduction

 \section{Introduction}

 It is well-known that, while quasicrystals have no periodicity in real space, they can be obtained by projecting down from a higher dimensional periodic lattice.
 Topological band structures in quasicrystals have been a topic of active study in recent years.
-Most of these studies discuss topological properties which are extrinsic -- for example, induced by magnetic field \cite{fuchs}, or spin-orbit and other couplings \cite{huangliu,chen,cao,ghadimi,kobialka}.
-In contrast, this paper considers the intrinsic topological properties of quasicrystals, arising solely due to their structure.
+Most of these studies discuss topological properties which are $extrinsic$ -- for example, induced by magnetic field, or via spin-orbit and other couplings \cite{fuchs,duncan,huangliu,chen,cao,ghadimi,kobialka}.
+In contrast, this paper considers the $intrinsic$ topological properties of quasicrystals, arising solely due to their structure.
 A connection between the simplest quasicrystal, the Fibonacci chain and the 2D Quantum Hall (QH) problem embodied by the Harper \cite{harper} and Aubry-Andre models \cite{aamodel} has been pointed out \cite{kraus} and generalized \cite{ganeshan}.
 While such a relation exists formally, a correspondence between the 1D and 2D problems has not so far been made explicitly.
-In this paper, we introduce the Fibonacci-Hall model, as a candidate for the missing link between the two problems.
-It provides a new way to compute and to understand topological properties which govern physical properties of quasicrystals, such as transport, for example.
+This paper aims to fill the gap by introducing the Fibonacci-Hall model, as a candidate for the missing link between the two problems.
+It provides a new way to compute and understand topological properties governing physical properties of quasicrystals.

 The class of quasiperiodic Hamiltonians covered in this paper are tight-binding single electron models with diagonal and off-diagonal terms of the form